NVIDIA/modulus/examples/cfd/darcy_physics_informed/README.md

 This is an extension of the 2D darcy flow data-driven problem.
 In addition to the data loss, we will demonstrate the use of physics constranints, specifically the equation residual loss.
-[Modulus Sym](https://github.com/NVIDIA/modulus-sym) has utilities tailored for physics-informed machine learning.
+[PhysicsNeMo Sym](https://github.com/NVIDIA/modulus-sym) has utilities tailored for physics-informed machine learning.
 It also presents an abstracted APIs that allows users to think and model the problem from the lens of equations, constraints, etc. In this example, we will only levarage the physics-informed